Aloys Thomas Raimund, Count Harrach: Biography

-His oldest son, Count Friedrich August von Harrach-Rohrau was interim governor of the Austrian Netherlands, and his youngest son Ferdinand Bonaventura II von Harrach, governor of the Duchy of Milan.
+His oldest son, Count Friedrich August von Harrach-Rohrau, was interim governor of the Austrian Netherlands, and his youngest son, Ferdinand Bonaventura II von Harrach, governor of the Duchy of Milan.
 Another son, Wenzel Leopold, was killed in the Battle of San Pietro in 1734.

+Joseph Haydn's mother, Maria née Koler, once served as a cook in his palace.

+Private life

+The Count was married three times: